To begin trading in options it is important to gain an understanding of the options chain, but what does the option chain indicate?

 PCR in option chain helps in determining the overall market sentiments.

 It is the ratio of the total OI value of the Put Option and the OI value of the Call option.
-Now, OI generally provides information of the option seller hence PCR value of more than 1 gives an indication of a bullish market while a PCR value of less than 1 indicates bearish market sentiments.
+Now, OI generally provides information of the option seller hence PCR value of more than 1 indicates a bullish market while a PCR value of less than 1 indicates bearish market sentiments.

 Let’s take an example;